browniebroke/django-codemod/CONTRIBUTING.md

     ```shell
     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "feat(something): your detailed description of your changes"
     $ git push origin name-of-your-bugfix-or-feature
     ```

+    Note: the commit message should follow [the Angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits), this is to enable the automation of releases.
+We run [`commitlint` on CI](https://github.com/marketplace/actions/commit-linter) which will validate the commit messages.

 7. Submit a pull request through the GitHub website.